- Population: 1,900

 - Structural Design through the initial bridge design and on-site modifications

 - People Management by working with local labour in a different country and language

 - On-site safety inspection and enforcement through standard PPE training, working at heights and construction safety training

 - Logistics Skills through coordination of material and travel

 We are very proud of the whole team and their ability to address the variety of unique challenges that came up during construction including variations from the site survey and working with different material suppliers.
 Overall this trip provided all of the students not only the chance to learn from experienced engineers but also to learn and develop skills that can’t be learned in the classroom.
+With well-implemented safety precautions on site, we were also awarded the Parsons Bridge Builder Safety Award of the year, with a $1000 USD prize.
 This first project was part of our chapter’s biggest growth year yet and the team is continuing to build its capacity to be able to complete a footbridge project every summer.